 Employment at FAM

-We are seeking an experienced and versatile full-time Community Organizer to work on our programs, build relationships with and develop leaders among our members, volunteers and allies.
+We are seeking to add an experienced and versatile full-time Agriculture Community Organizer to our expanding team work on a number of programs including our collective gardens network, which currently totals over 25 gardens.
 The ideal candidate will be based in, or willing to relocate to, Brewer, Maine.
-The Community Organizer is an integral part of our small staff team, and reports to the Executive Director.

 Key responsibilities include:

-- Organize and empower members to attend events, share their story, reach out to allies, speak to the media, attend committee meetings, volunteer, and otherwise become more involved in the organization.
+- Identify and empower leaders among members and volunteers to attend events, share their story, reach out to allies, speak to the media, attend committee meetings, volunteer, and otherwise become more involved in the organization.

 - Facilitate members’ consciousness of and foster analysis of obstacles to low-income communities’ access to basic necessities in relation to broader social issues and systemic inequality.

-- Contribute to fundraising activities including grant research and writing, phone banking, database updating, membership fundraising and the like.
+- Contribute to fundraising activities including grant writing, phone banking, canvassing, database updating, membership campaign and the like.